Diselma

-Diselma archeri (dwarf pine or Cheshunt pine) is a species of plant of the family Cupressaceae and the sole species in the genus Diselma.
+Diselma archeri (dwarf pine or Cheshunt pine) is a species of conifer in the family Cupressaceae and the sole species in the genus Diselma, the only species in Diselma.
 It is endemic to the alpine regions of Tasmania's southwest and Central Highlands, on the western coast ranges and Lake St. Clair.
-It is a monotypic genus restricted to high altitude rainforest and moist alpine heathland.
+It is a monotypic genus restricted to high elevation rainforest and moist alpine heathland.
 Its distribution mirrors very closely that of other endemic Tasmanian conifers Microcachrys tetragona and Pherosphaera hookeriana.